microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/02_Model_Selection.md

 2. You'll be prompted to login to your GitHub account to access the free-tier models.
 Click **Allow** and complete the authentication process, by using the same GitHub credentials you used in the [previous lab section](./01_Get_Started.md).

 > [!TIP]
-> Now that you are logged in, you should be able to see the models you added into your collection in the 'My resources' tab, under 'GitHub'.
+> Now that you are logged in, you should be able to see the models you added into your collection in the 'My resources' tab, under 'GitHub', in the AI Toolkit extension panel.
 >
 > ![Model collection](../../img/model_collection.png)
 >